dtlines/neuroshack/README.md

  Looking to add Libera Chat

- With the current color-scheme create our [Minter](https://prim4t.github.io/neuroshack/Minter/index)
+ With the current color-scheme create a page similiar to [Minter](https://prim4t.github.io/neuroshack/Minter/index)
  #